 Osh Bazaar

-Where to Stay in Bishkek
+Where to Stay in Issyk Kul for Lake Views

-Explore Issyk Kul Lake
+Check available hotels at Issyk Kul Lake

 As I visited one of the traditional festivals, I stayed in a village called Tamchy.
 It’s a tiny place with a few local guesthouses, a beach bar and a nice and clean beach.
 The vibe is really relaxed and despite Kyrgyzstan having Islam as their main religion, it’s fine to go swimming in a bikini/bathing suit.

-Traditional Kyrgyz Festival
+Traditional Kyrgyz Festival & Eagle Demonstration

 Central Asia is the birthplace of the ancient tradition of eagle hunting and falconry.
 It is pretty much a trademark of the Kyrgyz nomads.
+Keep checking the events calendar from the Kyrgyzstan Community-Based Tourism Organisation for upcoming festivals.

-Kok Boru is a traditional Kyrgyz Horseback competition that requires teams to throw a dead sheep or goat into their opponents well on the playing field.
-The main goal in the past was to train for fighting, the men and horses were taught to be fearless.
+Kok Boru is a traditional Kyrgyz Horseback competition that requires teams to throw a dead sheep or goat into their opponents’ well on the playing field.
+The main goal in the past was to train for fighting; the men and horses were taught to be fearless.

 How to Get to Issyk Kul Lake